aranair/aranair.github.io/source/posts/2017-03-10-tuning-my-apache-spark-cluster-on-aws-emr.html.markdown

 // 0.8 -> spark.shuffle.safetyFraction
 ```

-If your task is already spilling to disk, you can use this formula to find out how much space it
+If your task is already spilling to disk, try using this formula to find out how much space it
-actually needs to better fine tune the RAM-to-CPU ratio for ur executor tasks.
+actually needs.
+This might help you to better fine tune the RAM-to-CPU ratio for ur executor tasks.

 ```bash
 shuffle_write * shuffle_spill_mem * (4)executor_cores